The Helmholtz Centre

 - How do we transfer our findings to application for human beings?

 For clarification of such questions, we examine pathogens that are either medically relevant or that can be used as models for the research of infections.
 Understanding these mechanisms then contributes to the on-going battle against infectious diseases in the form of drugs and vaccines.

 It is the task of this Centre to execute bio-medical research in the domain of infection biology and its clinical application and practical implementation.
 The focus of research at the HZI is concentrated on the programme of infection research.

 Sponsors for the Helmholtz Centre for Infection Research are the Federal Republic of Germany (90%) and the States of Lower Saxony (9%) and Saarland (1%).
-The HZI receives from the Federal Government and the States a budget amounting to close to 45 million euros (2010) for the financing of research.
-Additionally, leaders for both working groups and projects procure third-party support from national research funding programmes, EU programmes and private industry.
+The HZI receives from the Federal Government and the States a budget amounting about 72 million euros (2014) for the financing of research.
+Additionally, leaders for both working groups and projects procure around 16 million euros (2013) yearly third-party support from national research funding programmes, EU programmes and private industry.

 Patents und Publications

-Research results are sometimes registered as patents – in the year 2009 alone there were 29 applications for patents.
-Moreover, the HZI can lay claim to a total of ca. 250 publications in international, high-ranking scientific speciality magazines.
+Research results are sometimes registered as patents.
+Moreover, the HZI can lay claim to a total of about 470 publications (2013) in international, high-ranking scientific speciality magazines.

 Employees and Professional sectors

 The HZI currently employs around 830 employees (July 2013) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.